Romain Grosjean in profile

 Last Updated: 07/01/16 6:07pm

 Grosjean has certainly always had the raw speed to make a name for himself in the top echelons of the sport, something consistently displayed through the junior categories as the Swiss-born Frenchman made his way up the ladder through Formula Renault, Formula Three and, finally, GP2 in 2008-2009.

-He qualified an impressive third on the grid at the season-opener in Melbourne but the race offered a sign of things to come when he collided with Pastor Maldonado on lap one.
+His route back into F1 was completed when Grosjean qualified an impressive third on the grid at the season-opener in Melbourne but the race offered a sign of things to come when he collided with Pastor Maldonado on lap one.
 Podium finishes in Bahrain, Hungary and Canada - where Grosjean finished second - served as proof of his potential but the other side of the coin was amply demonstrated by more first-lap carnage in Malaysia, Spain, Monaco, Silverstone and Germany.

 Vowing to mend his ways, his reputation instead took another beating in Japan when a collision with Mark Webber led the Australian to brand his assailant as a "first-lap nutcase".

 It was this perception of Grosjean that held sway when Lotus opted to retain him, but the team's insistence he would come good was upheld in 2013 as his talent finally delivered in the shape of six podiums and 132 points.